 A. There are three ways to make your payments.

-- Pay online by e-check while inside the e-Bill and Payment Suite.
+- Pay online by e-check while inside the Payment Suite.

-- Pay online by credit card through the standard Student Administration Account (2.75% convenience fee applies).
+- Pay online by a credit or debit card through the standard Student Administration Account (2.85% convenience fee applies).

 - Send a check to: